How to Become a Cybercrime Investigator [+ Salary & Career Guide]

 Certifications Required

-The National Initiative for Cybersecurity Careers and Studies (NICCS) also offers several certificate programs in digital forensics/cybersecurity.
+There are training programs specifically designed to prepare you for cybercrime investigation roles, many of which culminate in valuable industry-recognized credentials.
+The National Initiative for Cybersecurity Careers and Studies (NICCS) also offers a variety of certificate programs in digital forensics and cybersecurity topics.

 Cybercrime Investigator vs. Similar Titles